astropy/astropy-tutorials/tutorials/UVES/UVES.rst

-Analyzing UVES Spectrocopy with Astropy
+Analyzing UVES Spectroscopy with Astropy
 =======================================

 This tutorial follows my real live data analysis of MN Lup and the code developed below is taken (with only minor modifications) from the code that I used to actually prepare the publication.
-The plots that will be developed below appear in very similar form in the article submitted to ApJ.
+The plots that will be developed below appear in very similar form in the article published in ApJ.

 I will update this page with a proper reference once the article is accepted ;-)